-Firstly, knowledge of the structure of a paragraph, that pre-empts and responds to your reader’s understanding, must be largely guesswork.
-Laws, such as having clear, connecting topic strings, sentence structure leading from old information to new, subjects that are not ten clause-miles from their verbs and well-balanced flowing phrases, that govern clear elegant prose, will then not be something you feel have to learn or become sensitive to, believing instead that an ability to speak equals an ability to write which will in itself make your reader do a lot of work piecing together your nightmare convolutions… like this one!
+Firstly, it’s no good having a slender vocabulary, no real understanding of language or how to use it.
+For many novice writers, for example, knowledge of the structure of a paragraph, that pre-empts and responds to your reader’s understanding, is largely guesswork.
+Laws, such as having clear, connecting topic strings, sentence structure leading from old information to new, subjects that are not ten clause-miles from their verbs and well-balanced flowing phrases, that govern clear elegant prose, are not something novice writers feel have to learn or become sensitive to, believing instead that an ability to speak equals an ability to write which will in itself make your reader do a colossal amount of work piecing together your nightmare ham-fisted convolutions… like this one!

-Having no understanding of language (being monolingual is a bonus) and no interest in craft is essential, then, if you just want to write badly.
-However, writing badly and being successful is something slightly different.
-For this you do need to learn to put sentences together, acquire a few long words, read fairly widely and pick up a little grammar; but these are just technical matters.
+But although having no understanding of language (being monolingual is a bonus) and no interest in craft is essential if you just want to write badly, writing badly and being successful is something slightly different.
+For this you do need to learn to put sentences together, acquire a few long words, read fairly widely and pick up a little grammar; but these are trivial technical matters.
 The essential element of writing badly and being successful is writing technically well while saying nothing.

 Most luminaries of the middle-class literary or journalistic scene did and do very well on ‘well-written’, eloquent, vibrant prose that is totally and completely without content.
 Some even boast of it.
 But if you have no point, no genius, no deep truth smouldering in your guts, you will have to disguise your fundamental superficiality by adding, according to taste, an excess of the following elements:-

 - Sloppy, sleazy, oozy, fat, dribbly, visceral adjectives in their straining, creaking, chunky cartloads.